NuGet/docs.microsoft.com-nuget/docs/api/overview.md

 ms.reviewer: kraigb
 ---

-# NuGet API
+# NuGet Server API

-The NuGet API is a set of HTTP endpoints that can be used to download packages, fetch metadata, publish new packages, and perform most other operations available in the official NuGet clients.
+The NuGet Server API is a set of HTTP endpoints that can be used to download packages, fetch metadata, publish new packages, and perform most other operations available in the official NuGet clients.

 This API is used by the NuGet client in Visual Studio, nuget.exe, and the .NET CLI to perform NuGet operations such as